luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 It’s courage.
 It’s self-respect.

-The world will always impose scripts, timelines, and expectations  -
-but the most fulfilling life is the one you carve intentionally.
+The world will always impose scripts, timelines, and expectations, but the most fulfilling life is the one you carve intentionally.

 **Embrace your madness.
 Trust your compass.
 Walk your weird path.**